Dr Tarik Gherbaoui LL.M.

-- Main fields of interest: Counter-Terrorism International Criminal Law International Human Rights Law Law of the European Union Public International Law
+- Main fields of interest: Counter-Terrorism EU Law International Criminal Law International Human Rights Law Public International Law

 With the research strand ‘In the public interest: accountability of the state and the prosecution of crimes’, Tarik’s main research interests are focused on international and European efforts to counter terrorism, including in the digital realm.
 His doctoral research, under the supervision of Professor Martin Scheinin, assessed the consistency of international and domestic legal responses to foreign fighters with the rule of law and human rights.
 Tarik was a visiting researcher at the Law Department at the London School of Economics and Political Sciences (LSE), the Institute of Advanced Legal Studies (IALS) in London, and the Faculty of Law at the University of Vienna.
 Furthermore, he presented his academic work at various international venues, including the University of Cambridge, the University of Oxford, the London School of Economics and Political Sciences (LSE), King’s College London, and Bocconi University.
 During the academic year 2019-2020, Tarik was awarded a ‘re:constitution Fellowship’ by the Forum Transregionale Studien in Berlin to conduct a research project on the deprivation of citizenship in the counter-terrorism context.
 He serves as a senior editor of the European Journal of Legal Studies.